Alaska Recording Laws: Consent Rules and Penalties

 Can I Use a Dashcam in Alaska?

 Yes.
-Dashcams are legal in Alaska.
-There are no specific laws restricting their use, though you should:
+Dashcams are legal throughout Alaska.
+There are no specific state laws restricting their use.
+Keep these guidelines in mind:

 Using Recordings as Evidence in Alaska